SD Standard for Video Recording

 Speed Class supported host can indicate Speed Class symbol somewhere on the product, package or manual.Consumers can find the best card for a host via Speed Class symbol match; choose the same or higher class symbol card than class symbol of the host indicated.

 For example, if your host device requires a Speed Class 4 SD memory card, you can use Speed Class 4,6 or 10 SD memory cards.
 If your host device requires a UHS Speed Class 1 SD memory card, you can use UHS Speed Class 1 or 3 SD memory cards.
-Video Speed Class is also the same.
-Note that expected write speed will not be available by a combination of different class symbols such as Class 10, U1 and V10 even those are indicated to the same 10MB/sec write speed.
+Video Speed Class and SD Express Speed Class are also the same.
+Note that expected write speed will not be available by a combination of different class symbols between host and card such as Host Class 10 and Card U1, Host U1 and Card V10, etc. even those are indicated to the same 10MB/sec write speed. (i.e. host devices requires a VSC10 may operate also with VSC30 card and host devise requires SD Express Speed Class 150 may operate also with a card supporting higher SD Express speed class such as 300.)

 Fragmentation and Speed